In this guide I will help you find the best Intercom alternative to use for your business in 2025.

 Best for: stores that want support that integrated with Shopify

-- Revenue impact tracking
+- Support profit tracking

 Cons:

-- More expensive at scale
+- More expensive per ticket

 4. Tidio: Affordable live chat with AI automation